This post includes affiliate links.

 But that loop on my hook (before making the slip stitch) is the one that creates the annoying seam in rounds.
 You can see it below.
 It does not look nice, no matter which stitches you use.

-The Most Important Part of All to Crochet the Hidden Slip Stitch Correctly
+The Most Important Part: Crochet the Hidden Slip Stitch Correctly

 I found the solution to never showing the seam again – ever.
 You simply crochet the slip stitch from the back!
 Yes, it sounds simple and it is.

-If the above absolutely did not make sense to you, be sure to check out my video tutorial below.
+If the above absolutely did not make sense to you, be sure to check out my video tutorial above as well.
 It shows you step by step how not to crochet the slip stitch and how to hide the slip stitch the correct way.

 Now, that I found the solution to crocheting hats and beanies for craft fairs without that feeling of embarrassment, I can crochet peacefully knowing that my customers will be happy, too.
 I am sure they will buy my creations again in the future having perfect quality products.